rackerlabs/support-how-to/content/cloud-servers/installing-mysql-server-on-ubuntu.md

 require you to create a database yourself and tell the application about it.

-To create a database, log into the `mysql` shell and run the following command, replacing `demodb` with the  name of the database that you want to create:
+To create a database, log in to the `mysql` shell and run the following command, replacing `demodb` with the  name of the database that you want to create:

     CREATE DATABASE demodb;